jinsoowhang/routine_tracker/README.md

 ---

 ### About the App
-- **Tech Stack:** Docker, Airflow, dbt, Streamlit, PostgreSQL, PGAdmin, Google Sheets
+- **Tech Stack:** OpenAI, Docker, Airflow, dbt, Streamlit, PostgreSQL, PGAdmin, Google Sheets
 - **Data Flow:**
   - Using an Airflow DAG, it pulls data from multiple Google Sheets into PostgreSQL.
   - Data transformation is done using dbt.